 1. Generate an API key in the NxVET Integrations page → API Keys tab

-2. Copy the key immediately (it's shown only once!)
+2. Copy the key and organization ID immediately (the key is shown only once!)

 curl -H "Authorization: Bearer nxvet_sk_YOUR_API_KEY" \